loopwerk/loopwerk.io/content/articles/2024-09-30-comments-section.md

 There are a few downsides though:

-- When you log in with your GitHub account, the name "giscus” is mentioned rather than "Loopwerk”.
+- When you log in with your GitHub account, the name "giscus" is mentioned rather than "Loopwerk".
 While self-hosting the giscus app is possible, it seemed like too much work to maintain just for that reference.
 - Since I don't control the frontend script, I can't exactly control the layout and styling.
 The comments section lives in its own iframe and as such can't be styled with my site CSS which is a bit of a bummer.
 Custom themes are possible but a hassle, especially when you want those to work locally as well.

 I think the upsides by far outweigh the downsides and so I added giscus to this site, and you can now comment on all articles!
 I have no idea if anyone will actually use the comment section and if it turns out that nobody does then I'll probably remove it again, we'll see :)